715209/GraphQL-for-blog/README.md

 # GraphQL-for-blog

-A project to learn how GraphQL works.
+A project I made for myself to learn how GraphQL works.

 ## Prerequisities